Saturday night, March 26, 2016, Israel

 The ship was on its way to Malta where the members were to participate in the Allies invasion of Sicily.

-World War II: Convoy MW 27: The troopship was hit by a bomb in her forward hatch or deck by aircraft from Kampfgeschwader 26 at approx. 20:15 hrs, and sank within four minutes with the loss of almost 1,000 men, 30 nautical miles (56 km) north north west of Benghazi.
+World War Two: Convoy MW 27: The troopship was hit by a bomb in her forward hatch or deck by aircraft from Kampfgeschwader 26 at approx. 20:15 hrs, and sank within four minutes with the loss of almost 1,000 men, 30 nautical miles (56 km) north west of Benghazi.
 May 1, 1943

 Among those on board were 334 volunteers from Israel.
 137 were never found, they are commemorated here.